 For this formation, you need reliable defenders and strikers.

-There is also much responsibility in the midfield that both offensively and defensively falls to the three midfielders.
+There is also much offensive and defensive responsibility that falls to the three midfielders.

 With three midfielders protecting the backline, the lone striker can also provide support to the three midfielders.